deawyk/deawyk.github.io/_pages/visualization.md

 <div class="pretty-links">

-<div class="lead lead-about"> "The best minds of my generation are thinking about how to make people click ads." - Jeff Hammerbacher (data scientist, Cloudera co-founder)
+<div class="lead lead-about"> "The best minds of my generation are thinking about how to make people click ads."
+    - Jeff Hammerbacher (Data Scientist, Cloudera co-founder)
 </div>

 <!-- {::nomarkdown}